-- I The Minister has, pursuant to subsection 23A(1) of the Act, after consultation with Optometrists Association Australia, drawn up a common form of Undertaking to be given by an optometrist who wishes to become a Participating Optometrist.
-Definitions, interpretation and other formalities relating to this Undertaking are at Schedule 1. - 2 Date on which an Undertaking comes into force - 2.1 An Undertaking comes into force on the day on which it is accepted by the Minister. - 3 Services to which this Undertaking relates - 3.1 This Undertaking relates to any clinically relevant service ordinarily rendered by an optometrist in relation to consultation on ocular or vision problems, but does not include: - (a) an attendance for the sole purpose of delivering a prescribed visual aid or appliance or adjusting or repairing such an aid or appliance; - (b) an attendance for the purpose of filling a prescription written by another practitioner; - (c) an attendance on behalf of teaching institutions on patients of supervised students of optometry; - (d) an attendance by an optometrist on: - (i) any dependant of the Optometrist; - (ii) a practice partner of the Optometrist or any dependants of that partner; - (iii) an employer of the Optometrist or any dependants of that employer; - (e) anything done or service provided at any premises other than those specified in this Undertaking.
+- I The Minister has, pursuant to subsection 23A(1) of the Act, after consultation with Optometry Australia, drawn up a Common Form of Undertaking (the Undertaking) to be given by an optometrist who wishes to become a Participating Optometrist.
+Definitions, interpretation and other formalities relating to this Undertaking are at Schedule 1. - 2 Date on which an Undertaking comes into force - 2.1 An Undertaking comes into force on the day on which it is accepted by the Minister.

+3 Services to which this Undertaking relates

+- 3.1 This Undertaking relates to any clinically relevant service ordinarily rendered by an optometrist in relation to consultation on ocular or vision problems, but does not include: - (a) an attendance for the sole purpose of delivering a prescribed visual aid or appliance or adjusting or repairing such an aid or appliance; - (b) an attendance for the purpose of filling a prescription written by another practitioner; - (c) an attendance on behalf of teaching institutions on patients of supervised students of optometry; - (d) an attendance by an optometrist on: - (i) any dependant of the optometrist; - (ii) a practice partner of the optometrist or any dependants of that partner;

+- (iii) an employer of the optometrist or any dependants of that employer; or - (e) anything done or any service provided at any premises other than those specified in this Undertaking.